Feds charge man with planning to firebomb police station

-Federal prosecutors accused a teen mentor Monday of attempting to firebomb a police station during riots in Milwaukee two summers ago.
+Federal prosecutors have charged a teen mentor of attempting to firebomb a police station during riots in Milwaukee two summers ago.

 "We're hoping this arrest will bring us one step closer in holding individuals responsible for the violence and disorder back in 2016," Krueger said.
 "The citizens and business community of Milwaukee deserve the peace of mind."